MrrZed0/obs-studio-complete-package/README.md

 ---

 ### 🎁 Custom Channel Rewards
-Add via: `Platforms > Twitch > Channel Point Rewards`
+Add via Streamer.bot: `Platforms > Twitch > Channel Point Rewards`

-#### Examples:
+#### Streamer.bot Rewards:

 - **Addams Family Theme Song**
-  - Plays theme song on redemption.
+  - Thanks for the vibes, You're officially lurking in the shadows.
+Kick back, mute if needed, and let the stream play while you handle life stuff.
+Your support still counts big time!

 - **Lurk Mode Activated**
-  - Message + lurking overlay.
+  - Thanks for the vibes, You're officially lurking in the shadows.
+Kick back, mute if needed, and let the stream play while you handle life stuff.
+Your support still counts big time!

 - **Official Tittie-o-Meter**
-  - Funny randomized result.
+  - Step right up!
+The Tittie-o-Meter has spoken, and it’s time to reveal the official size.
+100% accurate, totally scientific, and guaranteed to cause at least one giggle.

 - **Peen-o-Meter 3000**
-  - Comedy “measurement.”
+  - Think you’ve got what it takes?
+Redeem this and let the all-knowing Peen-o-Meter 3000 scientifically (and 100% accurately… not really) determine your official Twitch peen size.
+Results may shock you.
+Confidence may skyrocket.
+Viewer discretion advised.

 - **SillyMeter**
-  - Measures silliness for fun.
+  - Redeem this to find out just how silly you are.
+Get ready for some goofy fun and playful vibes in chat!

 - **Wetness Meter**
-  - Splashy and goofy effect.
+  - Redeem this reward to see how wett you are right now!
+Get ready for some splashy fun and silly chat moments.

 - **SPLAT**
   - On-screen splat animation.